andycpu/shippit-challenge/README.md

 - Ensure you’re logged in with rights to enable APIs and create IAM.
 Run:
     - gcloud auth application-default login
     - gcloud config set project [YOUR_GCP_PROJECT_ID]

+- run terraform locally to spin up the cloud run service and all its dependencies (SA, permissions, etc) in GCP.
+Run:
+    - cd infra
+    - terraform init
+    - terraform plan

 - fork the repo [shippit](https://github.com/andycpu/shippit)
 - in your new repo, add a new repository variable "GCP_PROJECT_ID" for the repo.
 It's value has to be your GCP project ID.
 -